 How does nature break the “black box” of the film screen?
 And how can we form new collectives to curate/ hack the nature documentary as a vernacular form?

 The programme at Sheffield Doc/Fest included the national, inaugural Live Cinema Summit (8th-9th June), which convened panels and events on “Live Scores and Archives”, “Experiential Cinema”, and “Audience Participation”, as well as roundtables, expanded performances, a sci-fi experiment with the guerrilla geographies of film re-creation in the Sheffield settings of the BBC’s 1984 nuclear apocalypse docudrama Threads, and discussions of Nature’s Nickelodeons and the GeoHumanities at “Meet the Artists” panels on Friday the 8th.
 Nature’s Nickelodeons itself included two events; a Feral Choir workshop open to all, experimenting with techniques for thinking the nonhuman through vocal improv, followed by the world premiere screening and concert.
 (Event photos above by Oliver Ibbotson.)
+Further details, including associated workshops, follow below; please contact Amy if you would like to collaborate on a future version.
+Programme line-ups, details, artists and performances, and associated workshops and information follow below.

 Nature’s Nickelodeons (World Premiere)